shreni123/docs-csm/upgrade/network/chn_enable.md

 1. Backup phase
    1. Save critical runtime data
-   2. Prevent components from migrating to the `CHN`
 2. Update phase
+   1. Prevent UAN from migrating to the `CHN`
-   1. Add the `CHN` data and configurations while the `CAN` remains as-is
+   2. Add the `CHN` data and configurations while the `CAN` remains as-is
 3. Migrate phase - perform a controlled configuration and migration of components from the `CAN` to the `CHN`
       1. NCN workers
       2. CSM services